electric-eloquence/gulp4-run-sequence/README.md

 Let's make a culinary analogy: Assume you need 2 liters of warm water evenly mixed from a cold faucet and a hot faucet.
 However, the cold and hot faucets are separated by 10 meters.
-Any rational person would mix the water sequentially, filling a liter with cold, walking the 10 meters, and filling another liter with hot.
+Any rational person would mix the water sequentially, filling a liter of cold, walking the 10 meters, and filling another liter of hot.

 Trying to make this water gathering appear concurrent by filling smaller quantities of water at a time and walking more is called "thrashing" if applied